comixed/comixed/README.md

 ## Running The Application

-The project is broken up into two parts:
-1. the Java backend, and
-1. the Angular web frontend.

-### The Java Backend

-The backend needs to have a few lines of configuration setup.

-#### application.properties

-The two main entries that need to be setup are:

-    configuration.filename=C:/Users/comics/comixedrc
-    spring.datasource.url=jdbc:h2:file:C:/Users/comics/comixed;create=true

-The *configurtion.filename* entry tells the application where to find the persisted configuration for the application.

-The *spring.datasource.url* entry tells the application where the database is location, and the *create=true* portion tells it to create the database file if it's not found.

-#### Running the backend

-To start the backend, launch it from the command line with:
+To start the application, launch it from the command line with:

-    $ mvn spring-boot:run
+    $ java -jar comixed-app-*.jar

 ### Interacting With The Application